goldfish047/copilot_cli_workshop/2. CRUD App/README.md

 ## Prompt 3 — Scaffold CRUD Pages
 ```
 Create a Genre model that matches the existing Genre table in Chinook.sqlite.
+The SQLite database uses singular table names (e.g. Genre, not Genres), so the model must include a [Table("Genre")] attribute from System.ComponentModel.DataAnnotations.Schema to prevent Entity Framework Core from pluralizing the table name.
 Scaffold full CRUD Razor Pages for Genre.
 Add a Genre link to the main navigation menu.
 ```
 > [!TIP]
 > Go back to the terminal running `dotnet watch`.
 Your app should reload automatically.
 Navigate to the `/Genres` page in your browser.
 You should see a list of genres loaded from the Chinook database.